-Palos Verdes Beaches Make 2020 Honor Roll List Again!
+Palos Verdes Beaches On 2021 Honor Roll List Again!

-Palos Verdes home owners are lucky that we have some of the cleanest beaches in California for our families to enjoy.
-Earlier this year, the beaches were closed because of the Coronavirus and it truly effected our local residents.
-Recently, we have been able to enjoy our beautiful beaches but they will be closed for this weekend.
+Palos Verdes home owners are lucky to have some of the cleanest beaches in California for our families to enjoy.
+At the beginning of the year, some of the local beaches were closed due to covid restrictions.
+We are grateful that our beaches have been open the entire summer.

 Every year the beach water is reported through the Heal the Bay reporting system.
-Once again Heal the Bay has reported that Palos Verdes beaches and coves are in the current top Honor Roll 2019-2020 list for California.
+Once again Heal the Bay has reported that Palos Verdes beaches and coves are in the current top Honor Roll 2020-2021 list for California.
 This means that our local waters have received grades of A & A+ during the summer dry part of the year.
-Because of the wet weather this year, several of our beaches received B reports because of trail outlets, but once again year round wet weather averages went back up.
+Because of the wet weather this year, one of our beaches received a B report because of trail outlets.
+However, year round wet weather averages went back up.
 Heal the Bay assigns weekly grades to more than 500 sites along the West Coast for summer dry-weather water quality and to another 65 locations that are on year round monitoring.
 Heal the Bay is a nonprofit environmental organization dedicated to making Southern California coastal waters and watersheds safe, healthy and clean.
 They use science, education, community action and advocacy to pursue their mission.
-Exciting news is that now Mexico will be joining in the monitoring with three of their beaches located in Tijuana.
+Mexico has also joined the monitoring with three of their beaches located in Tijuana.
 They are El Faro, El Vigia & Playa Blanca.

 Heal the Bay published their first Beach Report Card in 1990 and covered about 60 locations in Los Angeles County.
 At that time, beach goers knew little about the health risks of the water around them.
 Since that time, there has been a great deal more information to help keep pollution and sewage spills off our local beaches.